Skip to main content Skip to search Skip to main navigation

 Extremely robust, MIL-STD certified touch monitors specially designed for defense applications

-• the operating temperature range and
+• the operating temperature range specifications, and

-• tolerance to shocks and vibrations.
+• the tolerance to shock and vibration.

 Technical aspects: